Please support the student fundraisers that pay for activities directed by Student Leadership.

 Leadership

 7th and 8th grade students can take Leadership, also known as Student Council.
-They've help organize or participated in the following:

 - Tutoring and mentoring students in the Special Needs Room